-Emergency Services: Fire and Rescue Overview of Lead Organisations East Sussex Fire and Rescue Service (ESFRS) provides the fire and rescue service for the City of Brighton & Hove and East Sussex.
-Management of the service in the District is coordinated by the Lewes Borough Commander, based in Lewes town.
-Main Sources of Information Medium Term Plan 20013/14 - 2017/18 Rural Review October 2010 Existing and Planned Provision The District is served by two 'day-crewed' fire stations at Lewes and Newhaven and two 'retained' fire stations at Barcombe Cross and Seaford.
-Lewes Fire Station is relocating to a new site at North Road in Lewes town.
+Emergency Services Emergency Services: Fire and Rescue Overview of Lead Organisations East Sussex Fire and Rescue Service (ESFRS) provides the fire and rescue service for the City of Brighton & Hove and East Sussex.
+Management of the service in Lewes District is coordinated by the Lewes Borough Commander, based in Lewes town.
+Main Sources of Information Medium Term Plan 20013/14 - 2017/18 Rural Review October 2010 Existing and Planned Provision Lewes District is served by two 'day-crewed' fire stations at Lewes and Newhaven and two 'retained' fire stations at Barcombe Cross and Seaford.
 Funding Sources Funding for the fire service comes from two principal sources: Precept - an amount of money collected by a local authority from individuals, via council tax, which goes towards the cost of funding the service Grant settlement - the remainder of funding comes from a central government grant settlement paid to each fire authority.
 Each FRS negotiates its own grant according to size and demands on its services.
 In addition, developers are required to contribute towards works that may be necessary to fulfil the Fire Authority's duty to ensure the provision of adequate access and supply of water for fire-fighting.
-Key Issues ESFRS has indicated that the level of new development proposed in the District is considered unlikely to have a significant impact on fire and rescue services, although increased congestion on the highway network may have an impact on incident response times.
+Key Issues ESFRS has indicated that the level of new development proposed in the plan area is considered unlikely to have a significant impact on fire and rescue services, although increased congestion on the highway network may have an impact on incident response times.
 Developers will need to ensure that suitable access is available for fire and rescue services and that sufficient water in terms of volume and pressure is available for fire-fighting.
 Summary/Role of Local Plan and IDP ESFRS has not identified any specific issues in relation to the fire and rescue service as a consequence of the policies and proposals in the Local Plan.
-However, the District Council will continue to work in partnership with ESFRS to ensure the successful relocation of Lewes Fire Station to its new site.